Exploration vs. Fixation: Scaffolding Divergent and Convergent Thinking for Human-AI Co-Creation with Generative Models: Problem Analysis and Design Goals

-\begin{itemize} \item \textbf{DG1: Scaffold conceptual-level divergent exploration to reduce design fixation.} The system should explicitly support preparation and incubation by helping users generate, externalize, and organize multiple high-level conceptual directions (e.g., metaphors, narratives, framings) prior to committing to specific artifacts.
-This aims to reduce premature convergence and design fixation.
+\begin{itemize}[leftmargin=*] \item \textbf{DG1: Scaffold divergent generation of high-level ideas to reduce design fixation.} The system should support users in generating diverse high-level ideas before committing to an actual artifact.
+By doing so, the system aims to reduce premature convergence and design fixation.

-\item \textbf{DG2: Scaffold convergent refinement to bridge the ``gulf of envisioning'' and avoid fixation.} During illumination and verification, the system should help users translate their intentions into actionable refinements, and encourage exploration of multiple alternative refinements rather than fixation on a single ``good enough'' refinement.
+\item \textbf{\looseness-1DG2: Support convergent refinement to bridge the ``gulf of envisioning'' and avoid fixation.} The system should help users translate their intentions into concrete, actionable refinements and encourage further exploration of alternative refinements rather than fixation on a single ``good enough'' output.

-\item \textbf{DG3: Support transferable learning during the co-creation process.} Systems should not only support the production of high-quality artifacts, but also foster the acquisition of reusable knowledge, skills, or process patterns through use, enabling users to work effectively even when transferring to other generative AI tools (e.g., ChatGPT).

-\item \textbf{DG4: Enable non-linear, iterative workflows that preserve context.} The system should support fluid movement between divergent and convergent modes, including branching, revisiting earlier ideas, and comparing alternatives side-by-side.
-History and intermediate artifacts should be preserved in a way that maintains context for both conceptual directions and concrete outputs. \end{itemize}
+\item \looseness-1\textbf{DG3: Enable non-linear, iterative workflows that preserve context.} The system should support fluid movement between divergent and convergent modes, including branching and revisiting earlier ideas.
+Ideas and artifacts should be organized to allow users to revisit and build on them without losing history. \end{itemize}